tinoryj/EthAnalysis/README.md

 - Co-accessed information collection

-    You need first collect the co-accessed information by scanning the whole input log file.
-You should configure the input log files in `main()` of`collectCorrelation.go`:
+    You need to first collect the co-accessed information by scanning the whole input log file.
+You should configure the input log files in `main()` of `collectReadCorrelation.go` (for reads) or `collectUpdateCorrelation.go` (for updates):

-    1.  **logFiles**: input log file paths
+    1.  **logFiles**: input log file paths (in case you need to split the trace for storage)
     2.  **outputPathPrefix**: prefix of output file path
     3.  **distanceParams**: desirable distances
-    4.  **batchStartIDs, batchEndIDs**: batch start/end IDs, we split batches to avoid the OOM (note that we keep the whole frequence map which contains all co-accessed KV pairs in memory, the map can be large).
+    4.  **batchStartIDs, batchEndIDs**: batch start/end IDs, we split batches to avoid the Out-of-Memory issues (note that we keep the whole frequency map, which contains all co-accessed KV pairs in memory, the map can be large).

         ```go
         func main() {